 D-Beta-Hydroxybutyric acid is exactly the same as the human body’s natural ketones, meaning it can be used to support all of the same beneficial functions of endogenous ketones as an alternative fuel source for the brain and body.

-Additionally, between Kenetik’s unique bio-manufacturing process and the renewable feedstock (natural sugarcane) used to create its D-BHB based ketone products, the team has managed to create a particularly environmentally friendly product.
+Additionally, between Kenetik’s unique bio-manufacturing process and the renewable feedstock (natural sugarcane) used to create its D beta hydroxybutyrate based ketone products, the team has managed to create a particularly environmentally friendly product.
 In fact today, the ketones Kenetik produces remain carbon-negative, and for each gram of D-BHB manufactured, 4.4g of CO2 is removed from the atmosphere.

 How Long Does it Take to Get into Ketosis with Exogenous Ketones?

-With exogenous ketones, the process is much quicker.
+With exogenous ketone supplements, the process is much quicker.
 After ingesting exogenous ketones, your elevated ketone levels will reach the ketosis threshold in about 15 minutes.

 Reaching endogenous ketosis the conventional way, with a highly restrictive diet, can take weeks to achieve.
 Moreover, for many, the traditional ketogenic diet simply isn't practical and leaves too much room for error.
 Even for those who are able to stay consistent, a single slip-up could push your body out of ketosis, making the ketogenic diet fairly unsustainable as a long-term lifestyle.

-Conversely, Exogenous ketones can kickstart ketosis immediately by flooding your bloodstream with a rush of ketones.
+Conversely, Exogenous ketone bodies can kickstart ketosis immediately by flooding your bloodstream with a rush of ketones.

 Researchers that launched an extensive study into the benefits of ketone drinks at the National Center for Biotechnology Information (NCBI) concluded, “exogenous ketone drinks are a practical, efficacious way to achieve ketosis.”

-This makes using products like Kenetik convenient for getting back on track after slipping out of ketosis –– or jump-starting your ketogenic journey.
+This makes using BHB ketone products like Kenetik convenient for getting back on track after slipping out of ketosis –– or jump-starting your ketogenic journey.

 Do Exogenous Ketones Keep You in Ketosis?